bford21/vitalikrun/README.md

 # Running On Ethereum

-Web3 endless runner game with real-time blockchain data.
+Endless runner game with real-time blockchain blocks.
+Dodge blocks from live Ethereum networks, collect ETH, and compete for the top score!

 **Play now**: https://runvitalik.run